sfung11/dsp/03-command_line.md

 What does `xargs` do?
 Give an example of how to use it.

-> > xargs is able to divide up a large list of arguments into smaller chunks in order to feed into a function. ie pass **x** number of **arg**(ument)**s**.
+> > The function xargs is able to divide up a large list of arguments into smaller chunks in order to feed into a function. ie pass **x** number of **arg**(ument)**s**.
 In this example, I want to find all text files and search for the word "inflammation" in the resulting text files:
 ```unix
 find . -name "*.txt" | xargs grep "inflammation"